Groopit/ra-data-odata-server/readme.md

 ## Authentication hook

 To support OData servers that require authentication, you can provide an options callback when creating the data provider.
-This will get called before each query and must return a `Promise<RequestInit>`.
+This will get called before each query and must return a `ODataRequestOptions`.
+The `headers` property of this object will be added to each outgoing
-Usually just adding an Authorization header is sufficient, but you can override any of the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) options.
+HTTP request.
 For example, if you have a `getAccessToken()` function that returns a `Promise<string>` you would initialize your provider like this.

 ```ts
 odataProvider("https://myodataservice.com/odata", () => {